Parmesan Mashed Cauliflower Gratin

-Who needs mashed potatoes when you can make this light and fluffy parmesan cauliflower mash gratin?
-Made from simple clean ingredients, this recipe is the perfect side dish with any meal.
-So, skip the potatoes and make this Healthyish cauliflower mash recipe instead.
+Who needs mashed potatoes when you can make this light and fluffy parmesan mashed cauliflower gratin?
+Made from simple clean ingredients, this mashed cauliflower recipe is the perfect side dish with any meal.
+So, skip the potatoes and make this delicious cauliflower recipe instead.

-Guys, I was honestly shocked by the texture and flavor in this parmesan cauliflower mash gratin recipe.
-It’s creamy, fluffy and light.
-Exactly how you would expect mashed potatoes to be.
-Except this is a much lighter and healthier version.
+Guys, I was honestly shocked by the texture and flavor in this parmesan mashed cauliflower gratin recipe.
+It’s creamy, fluffy and delicious.
+Exactly how you would expect traditional mashed potatoes to be.
+Except this side dish recipe is a much lighter than traditional mashed potatoes.

-What helped add so much flavor was boiling the cauliflower in a combination of water and Smart Chicken’s garlic rosemary bone broth.
+What added so much flavor to the cauliflower was boiling the cauliflower in a combination of water and Smart Chicken’s garlic rosemary bone broth.
 You’ll want to boil the cauliflower until it is fork tender.
 Drain the liquid, and add the warm cauliflower to the food processor along with the butter, cheese and spices.
 Buzz until it is well combined.
-Then, add the cauliflower to a prepared cast iron skillet, and top it with freshly grated cheese and panko breadcrumb mixture to the top of the dish.
-This created a layer of crispy goodness that is hard to resist.
+Then, add the cauliflower to a prepared cast iron skillet, and top it with freshly grated cheese and the panko breadcrumb mixture.
+Bake until golden brown and crispy.
+The breadcrumbs and cheese create a layer of crispy goodness that is hard to resist.
 Seriously, I had a hard time not licking the cast iron pan clean.

-To make this recipe completely keto, simply skip the panko breadcrumbs.
-Instead, you can simply combine the grated parmesan and Romano cheeses together and use that as is.
+To make this parmesan mashed cauliflower recipe completely keto, simply skip the panko breadcrumbs.
+Instead, you can combine the grated parmesan and Romano cheeses together and use that as is.

 As far as protein goes, you can serve this cauliflower mash with just about anything.
 Some ideas would be grilled salmon, roasted chicken, or crispy tofu for a vegetarian twist.
-You can also try my roasted chicken with creamy spinach and artichokes or my creamy Dijon chicken.
+You can also try my roasted chicken with creamy spinach and artichokes.
 If you’re in the mood for fish, try my blackened citrus salmon.
 The citrus would go really well with this mash too.

 Store this cauliflower mash gratin in a sealed container in the refrigerator for up to two or three days.
-To reheat this dish, simply microwave it in a microwave safe dish.
+To reheat this dish, simply microwave it until heated through.
 Or you can reheat it in a non-stick skillet.
 Either way, it will work really well.
 Please see below for the nutritional information.
 This parmesan mashed cauliflower makes four light servings.

-- 16.9 ounces bone broth , I used Smart chicken garlic rosemary bone broth
+- 16.9 ounces bone broth, Smart chicken garlic rosemary bone broth

 - 4 cups water